-A recent blog post by Shakespeare Martineau (1) has responded to calls for Universities to be made subject to new laws with the view of potentially preventing future student deaths by suicide.
+A recent blog post by Shakespeare Martineau (1) has responded to calls for universities to be made subject to new laws with the view of potentially preventing future student deaths by suicide.

 They outline the existing legal duties which cover universities and are relevant in this context: